Mazyar-kh/wso2/wos2-withBackendCert.md

 # Adding Certificate to Backend :

-If your backend server uses a self-signed certificate, you might need to add it to the api's > endpoins > general endpoint configuration and add the certificate via ui.
+<mark>If your backend server uses a self-signed certificate, you might need to add it to the api's > endpoins > general endpoint configuration and add the certificate via ui.</mark>

 # Edit the deployment.toml file located at:
 ```